JasonShen-SH/prune_mase/group3.md

-# Pruning and Training for MASE
+# Pruning and Training for MASE - Group 3

 ## Overall Pipeline